vildekristine99/DAT110-oblig2/README.md

 which contains a number of unit tests that can be used for some basic testing of the implemented functionality.
 These tests are by no means complete, and when running the test you should also check in the Eclipse console that no exceptions are raised when running the tests.

+**NOTE:** When opening the projects in Eclipse, there will be some compile-errors.
+These will go away as you complete the implementation of the tasks below.

 ### Task A: Publish-subscribe Protocol Messages

 The messages to be exchanged between the clients and the broker is to be defined as classes in the `no.hvl.dat110.messages` package.
 The base message class is `Message` and all message classes must be subclasses of this class.
 All messages will contain information about a `user` and have a `type` as defined in `MessageType.java`.
 The `user` is assumed to uniquely identify a connected client.

 The communication between the client and the broker is to be based on the message transport layer/service implemented as part of project 1.
-An implementation of this layer is provided a part of the start-code in the `no.hvl.dat110.messagetransport` package
+An implementation of this layer is provided a part of the start-code in the `no.hvl.dat110.messagetransport` package.

 The `no.hvl.dat110.messages` already contains classes implementing the following messages for the publish-subscribe protocol: